 One of the main highlights of Patan is the Hindu temple of Lord Krishna built in the 17th Century.
 Regarded as the first constructed monument in Shikara architecture.

 1422 A.D.
-On the festival of Janai Purnima, all Nepalese pays homage for ritual bathing and worship the religious festival held during August, as per the Hindu calendar.
+On the festival of Janai Purnima, all Nepalese pay homage to ritual bathing and worship the religious festival held during August, as per the Hindu calendar.

 Jagat Narayan Temple:

-Within the Durbar Square stands Jagat Narayan a tall Shikara style temple of Lord Vishnu.
+Within Durbar Square stands Jagat Narayan a tall Shikara-style temple of Lord Vishnu.
 Close to the temple towers a magnificent statue of Garuda the vehicle of God Vishnu related to Hindu religion and mythology.